demarcoeduard/finance-dashboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/demarcoeduard/finance-dashboard)

 Welcome to Finance Dashboard!
-This is your personal finance dashboard where you can get a hold on your finances.
+This is your personal finance management tool where you can easily monitor and control you finances without needing to link your personal bank accounts.

-**Check out the live website: [Hospital CRM](https://demarcoeduard.github.io/finance-dashboard/)**
+**Check out the live website: [Finance Dashboard](https://demarcoeduard.github.io/finance-dashboard/)**

 ## Features

-- **Demo View:** You can see and test the websites functionalities using the demo data.
-- **Personal Data:** By creating an account, you can save all of your info for later user.
-- **Dashboard View:** Clearly see your averall data in one place for a better understanding of it.
+- **Secure Personal Finance Management:** Manange your finances without the need to connect your bank accounts.
+Simply create a unique email and password for this app, ensuring your financial data remains safe and separate.
-- **Realtime Updates:** All the changes you made are updated in realtime all accross the app.
+- **Realtime Data Synchronization:** All changes you make are updated in real-time across all your devices, thanks to Firebase Realtime Database integration.
-- **Firebase Integration:** Your account and data is managed with the help of firebase to keep them secure.
-- **Sign Functionalities:** YOu can easily sign up, in and out of your account/s.
-- **Fully Responsive:** By being responsive, you can utilize it on the go wherever you are.
+- **Comprehensive Dashboard View:** Get a clear overview of your financial data in one place, with viusal insights powered by Chart.js.
+- **Responsive Design:** The fully responsive design ensures you can manage your finances on the go, whether you're using a desktop, tablet, or mobile device.
+- **Demo Mode:** Explore the app's features using the demo data without needing to create an account.
+- **User Accounts and Authentication:** Sing up, sign in and log out securely with Firebase Authentication.
+Your data is protected and accessible only to you.
+- **Accounts Management:** Easily create, edit, manage and delete income and expense accounts.
+Updates are reflected instantly across the dashboard and related transactions.
+- **Transactions Management:** Add, delete and search transactions effortlessly.
+The app automatically adjusts accounts balances and updates the dashboard accordingly.
+- **Theme Customization:** Choose your desired theme based on your preference.
+If you're signed in, your theme choice is saved for your next visit.

 ## Getting Started